muvich3n/muvich3n/README.md

 ### Hi there 👋

-I'm yiyang, a designer enjoys shipping things through coding.
+I'm yiyang, a maker enjoys shipping things through design and code, with ownership and love.

 <!--
 **muvich3n/muvich3n** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.